Flyingfish812/p2myth/docs/Ship/Trireme.md

 | APEX1 | APEX2 | Base Score | Base Rank | Low Score | Hi Score | Apex Rank | Final Score | FinalRank |
 |--|--|--|--|--|--|--|--|--|
 | 32.00 | 77.09 | 293.18 | 19 | 325.18 | 370.27 | 13 | 490.82 | 15 |

+## Comments

+- 天尘座: A mysterious bug where the rate of fire is sometimes linked to the frame rate...

 ## Survival